-An acute stress reaction typically occurs after an unexpected life crisis; a serious accident, sudden bereavement, or other traumatic events.
+An acute stress reaction typically occurs after an unexpected life crisis, such as a serious accident, sudden bereavement, or other traumatic event.

 What is an acute stress reaction?

-An acute stress reaction occurs when symptoms develop due to a particularly stressful event.
-The word 'acute' means the symptoms develop quickly but do not usually last long.
+An acute stress reaction occurs when a person experiences certain symptoms after a particularly stressful event.
+The word 'acute' means the symptoms develop quickly but do not last long.
 The events are usually very severe and an acute stress reaction typically occurs after an unexpected life crisis.
 This might be, for example, a serious accident, sudden bereavement, or other traumatic events.
-Road traffic accidents cause many casualties each year and you may be directly or indirectly affected by this kind of exceptionally stressful event.
-Acute stress reactions may also occur as a consequence of sexual assaults or domestic violence.
+Acute stress reactions may also occur as a consequence of sexual assault or domestic violence.

-Acute stress reactions have been seen in people who experience terrorist incidents or major disasters.
-They may also occur in people who experience war in their countries.
+Acute stress reactions have been seen in people who experience terrorist incidents, major disasters, or war.
 Military personnel are at more risk as a result of extreme experiences during conflicts.

 What are the symptoms of an acute stress reaction?

 Symptoms usually develop quickly over minutes or hours - reacting to the stressful event.
-They usually settle fairly quickly but can sometimes last for several days or weeks.
 Symptoms of acute stress reactions may include the following:

 - Psychological symptoms such as anxiety, low mood, irritability, emotional ups and downs, poor sleep, poor concentration, wanting to be alone.